You are here

 Last year, BTI added sponsors Hiplok and Deuter and were "bowled over" by industry interest this year as Hiplok was joined by 24 others, including Fox, Floyd's of Leadville, and Ass Savers of Sweden, which made 100 limited-edition Win Wing fenders to mark the first event in New York City.

-Bicycle messenger Antonio Rodrigues created Cranksgiving in 1991 in New York City as a pure street race, with grocery stores serving as checkpoints.
+Bicycle messenger Antonio Rodrigues created Cranksgiving in New York City as a pure street race, with grocery stores serving as checkpoints.
 It evolved in 1999 with local organizers teaming with area charities to form a list of food needs.
 Routes to local grocery stores are mapped out for cyclists to follow and purchase food with their own money.

 "I don't think anyone could have guessed that 25 years ago a feisty NYC street race would have captured so many imaginations and grown into a phenomenon with this kind of staying power," Lane said.